 If you have an Amazon S3 account associated with your Aligni database, you can enable automatic weekly backups of your database that gets stored in your S3 bucket.
 For more information, see the Backup Tool Documentation.

-From the General settings tab, you can enter an optional billing contact email, set your organization name, and manage your API access token.
+From the Settings tab, you can enter an optional billing contact email, set your organization name, and manage your API access token.
 You can also setup an Amazon S3 bucket to enable file storage with your Aligni organization.
 There are also additional settings to control how part numbers and other information is displayed as well as some security settings.

 In addition to the manufacturer’s part number that is assigned to every part in your database, you’ll also have an internal part number.
 Aligni provides the ability to use manually-assigned part numbers but you can also allow Aligni to automatically assign part numbers with optional manufacturer or part type prefixes.